harishvaitheeswar/codeRed/README.md

 **PROJECT OVERVIEW**

 -There are multiple features to this project which are ass follows:
- -Smart Automated Watering System
+  - Smart Automated Watering System
- -Health Risk Deduction system based on Fertilizers used -Allows Farmers to access variious government schemes
+  - Health Risk Deduction system based on Fertilizers used
+  - Allows Farmers to access variious government schemes

 **BACKEND FEATURES**